top of page

 Hamiedog Menswear

 PS - If you support the council's plans, we still love you!
 Getting the balance right when it comes to traffic and parking in the town is always a sensitive topic.
 But we're going with what we personally believe is best for our business.
-We accept that everyone has their own opinions and we will always respect that.
+We accept that everyone has their own opinions, and we will always respect that.

 In today’s world, it’s easy to get caught up in the hype around social media influencers.
 They often seem like the go-to choice for promoting products and services.
 Yet, many businesses, including ours, choose a different path.
 We believe that real customers sharing honest experiences offer far more value than influencers who might only be motivated by payment or perks.
 This post explains why authenticity matters and how genuine customer voices build stronger connections and trust.